-The Fresno Arts Council is pleased to present JANKA, for two nights only, at The 2nd Space Theatre
+The Fresno Arts Council is pleased to present JANKA, at The 2nd Space Theatre

-The Janka Project, in conjunction with The Fresno Arts Council, will present the New York Production of Janka at 2nd Space Theatre in October to thank Central Valley supporters who helped make the New York production possible.
+The Janka Project, in conjunction with The Fresno Arts Council, will present the New York Production of Janka at 2nd Space Theatre on Feb 7th to thank Central Valley supporters who helped make the New York production possible.

 This year commemorates the 70th anniversary of the liberation of the Nazi concentration camps by Allied forces at the end of the Second World War.
 To honor this milestone, Roust Theatre Company presented Janka at the June Havoc Theatre in New York to critical acclaim.